 We use discussion and observational based assessment in both Reception and Year 1 so that a child’s full understanding is captured and assessed accompanied by photographic or work based evidence.
 Through careful tracking, we monitor children’s learning and provide opportunities for their individual next steps.
 Using Tapestry as an electronic platform for assessment, parents are able to constantly review and contribute to their child’s learning.
 We capture children’s interests and approaches to learning through the characteristics of effective learning and provide opportunities for children to make personal progress in all areas of learning.
 Children demonstrate curiosity and interest in their learning and maintain concentration and attention during a range of learning and play opportunities.
 Children are keen to share their efforts and achievements with others and develop learning resilience, perseverance and independence.
 Using children’s first hand experiences as a basis for their understanding we provide a range of resources to support early maths, storytelling, reading, writing, exploration and investigation.
 We have school aims to strive towards for the summer term to ensure that children are effectively equipped to move on to the next stage of their education.

-At the end of the year, the children are assessed using the Early Learning Goals and their achievement in the EYFS Prime Areas: Communication and Language; Personal, Social and Emotional Development; Physical Development; Literacy; Maths.
+At the end of the year, the children are assessed using the Early Learning Goals and their achievement in the EYFS Prime Areas: Communication and Language; Personal, Social and Emotional Development; Physical Development and Specific Areas Literacy and Maths.
 Children are assessed as working towards age related expectations, meeting age related expectations or exceeding age related expectations.
-Children who are assessed as meeting or exceeding age related expectations in all of the Prime Areas are considered to have a good level of development (GLD).
+Children who are assessed as meeting or exceeding age related expectations in all of these areas are considered to have a 'Good Level of Development' (GLD).

 In Year 2 from September and Year 1 from February, we use termly summative assessments so that we can identify gaps in children’s learning and provide additional teaching or support.
 Termly pupil progress meetings and parent consultations in all year groups ensure that all children are given the support required to meet their full potential.
 All information is used to make end of year assessment decisions across all school subjects.
 This information is shared in the yearly written report to parents.